-The pipeline integrity management programs (i.e., TIMP, DIMP, SIMP and FIMP) were established, in accordance with 49 CFR Part 192, SubParts O, P, and A, to address safety-related risks on pipelines.
-SoCalGas also implemented its Pipeline Safety Enhancement Plan (PSEP) to address transmission infrastructure.
-SIMP was established to mitigate safety-related risks associated with underground gas storage by implementing a storage integrity program to enhance and validate well integrity using enhanced risk management activities, processes, and procedures.
-In addition, FIMP is currently in the process of being established to mitigate safety-related risks associated with transmission, distribution, and storage facilities.
+The pipeline integrity management programs (i.e., TIMP, DIMP) were established, in accordance with 49 CFR Part 192, Subparts O, P, and A, to address safety-related risks on the natural gas system.
+SoCalGas also implemented its Pipeline Safety Enhancement Plan (PSEP) to further enhance the safety of its transmission infrastructure.
+SIMP was established to mitigate safety-related risks associated with gas storage through programmatic risk management to enhance and validate storage well integrity.
+Consistent with its commitment to continuous improvement and to further enhance safety, the Company is developing a FIMP to mitigate safety-related risks associated with transmission facilities, aboveground storage facilities and Natural Gas Vehicle (NGV) fueling facilities.